 The Fly soundtrack review

 It’s Halloween!
 Time to talk some horror (finally).
 The Fly (1986) is one of my favourite movies and I’ve already reviewed the film (here) so now it’s time to review the soundtrack, which is scored (unsurprisingly) by Howard Shore.
-It’s unsurprising because Shore has composed the music for most of David Cronenberg’s (director of The Fly) movies but is probably most known for The Lord of the Rings.
-He’s also worked with Scorsese a fair a few times, certainly a highly notable and established composer.
+It’s unsurprising because Shore has composed the music for most of David Cronenberg’s movies (in case you wondered.
+He also did the famous Lord of the Rings score and has worked with Scorsese a fair a few times, certainly a notable and established composer.

-And I was lucky to get this CD, which didn’t cost a lot and amazingly is an original distribution from 1986 (you can tell from the serial number on the case and the disc).
-Apart from slight small damage to the plastic case, the disc itself is in really good condition, I can only imagine it’s sat somewhere safe not played for years.
+And I was very lucky to get his score of The Fly on CD, which didn’t cost a lot and amazingly is an original distribution from 1986.
+Apart from slight small damage to the plastic case, the disc itself is in really good condition, I can only imagine it’s sat somewhere safe, not played for years.

-It’s a very dramatic soundtrack which is my favourite kind (love a drama filled score!) and made even more powerful by being performed by the London Philharmonic Orchestra.
+It’s a very dramatic, 80s-kinda-science-fiction-sounding-at-times soundtrack which is my favourite kind (love a drama filled score!) and made even more powerful by being performed by the London Philharmonic Orchestra.

 There’s twenty-three tracks on the CD and they aren’t in the order of how they’re played in the film.
 I suppose this has been done strategically to make the most of what really, is an amazing classical performance.
-Incidentally it was recently made into an opera, again composed by Shore.
-Apparently the music is completely different and unrelated to this soundtrack but it’s understandable why and how, such a story could be told in an operatic way.
+Incidentally it was recently made in to an opera, also composed by Shore.
+Apparently the music is completely different (and unrelated?) to this soundtrack but it’s understandable why and how, such a story could be told in an operatic way.
 Because the thing about The Fly is that it’s tragic and heartbreaking – as well as shit yourself scary and waaaaay fucking gross.

 “I’ll hurt you if you stay.”

-And then music like track 8 The Jump – which is extremely thrilling and actually quite scary sounding.
+And then the stuff like track 8 The Jump – is extremely thrilling and rather scary sounding.
 Just as the film is a mix of superb, disgusting horror and actual emosh story lines (sob), so is its soundtrack counterpart.
 And there’s still tracks that are what I’d call more ‘typical of the time’ and the genre – and I suppose even the director himself.
 Track 9 Seth and the Fly has a mysterious sound to it and has more of a typical ’80s horror’ type of feel, with a science fiction-esque edge which isn’t necessarily present everywhere else in the film.